Nicholas Mansergh

-Philip Nicholas Seton Mansergh OBE (27 June 1910 – 16 January 1991) was a historian.
+Philip Nicholas Seton Mansergh OBE (27 June 1910 – 16 January 1991) was an Anglo-Irish historian.
 His focus was on Ireland and the British Commonwealth.
-As the Smuts Professor of Commonwealth History at Cambridge University after 1953, he trained many of the specialists in the field of Irish, Indian, and Commonwealth studies.
+He was Master of St John's College, Cambridge (1969-1979).
+He was chair of British Commonwealth relations at Chatham House (1945-1953).
+Then in 1953 the Smuts Professor of Commonwealth History at Cambridge University, where he trained many of the specialists in the field of Irish, Indian, and Commonwealth studies.
 He played the central role in assembling and editing the "monumental" 12-volume edition of historical documents associated with the independence of India.

 Early life and education

-Nicholas Mansergh was born at Greenane House, Tipperary, Ireland.
+Nicholas Mansergh was born at Greenane House, County Tipperary, Ireland.
 He maintained lifelong ties there.
 He was the second son of Philip St George Mansergh (1863–1928), a railway engineer, and Ethel Marguerite Otway Louise Mansergh (1876–1963).
+His forefathers were part of the Anglo-Irish Protestant Ascendancy and arrived in Ireland with Oliver Cromwell.
 One of his earliest memories was of trains leaving the town carrying soldiers destined for service on the Western Front in the First World War.
 After a short period at school in the north, Mansergh attended the Erasmus Smith (Abbey) School in Templemore in his native Tipperary, which was founded in 1760.
 He was the youngest boy there when the school suddenly closed in 1922; he also attended The Abbey School, Tipperary.
 After the Irish Civil War, Mansergh attended St. Columba's College, Dublin with his elder brother, then he went up to Pembroke College, Oxford to read modern history.
 There he came under the influence of R. B. McCallum and was later supervised by W. G. S. Adams.
+He gained a Second in 1932.